joeriks/VanillaViews/README.md

 **One way to work with vanilla views**

 1) Create (or get from someone who actually knows HTML better...) pure HTML prototype (s)

 2) Identify repeated and dynamic parts

 3) Build tests that renders views and compares them to the HTML prototypes (as files or URLs)

 4) Create Views and Subviews/components the way you always work in C# (classes / inheritance / DI / whatever you need)

 5) Make tests pass

 6) Repeat 4-5 to refactor as much as you like

+** Ok, so what is a vanilla view? **

+It's simply a C# function that returns a string!
+Using the standard string handling, linq, class structure and whatever you find useful.
+For example in the way I show below.

 **A note about dry and extensibility**